sternman/amateur_radio_study_tool/readme.md

 UPDATE:

 I have modified the files to save to Azure blob storage as the streamlit deployment would overwrite or delete saved work.
 The share.streamlit.io hosting platform is limited in its deployment options.
-While an Azure blob storage account incurs costs, it will be extremely small for a project like this. < $10/year
+While an Azure blob storage account incurs costs, it will be extremely small for a project like this. < $10/year.
+For local purposes, this can be removed.

 Settings: